-Based on the mapping, two drill sites have been selected just south of the haul road, with at least one vertical and one angle hole (at a northeast azimuth) to be drilled from each site.
-The Company has approved a drill program with up to 3,000 meters (9,840 ft.) of drilling.
-Permitting has been approved, with drilling to begin in January 2013.
+Based on the mapping, two drill sites were selected just south of the haul road, with at least one vertical and one angle hole (at a northeast azimuth) to be drilled from each site.
+Permitting was approved, and drilling began in January 2013.
 The drill site locations relative to the Silver Bell Mine can be seen on the Company website.